prakashjayy/genai/README.md

 # genai

-Try to implement generative AI models using PyTorch on tiny datasets.
+Try to implement all generative AI models in image space using PyTorch on tiny datasets.
+Today we have

-## Updates
-- understanding GAN loss functions
+- GANs
-- diffusion forward pass
+- [x]VAEs
-- implementing variational autoencoders
+- [x]Diffusions
+- AutoRegressive models
+- Normalizing Flows
+- Score Matching
+- Consistency Models
+- Energy Based Models